We are pleased to offer opportunities for bowling to players with infirmities or disabilities, including …

-We are able to access the bowling green from the surrounding walkways by sloping ramps at each corner.
+There is easy access to our bowling green from the surrounding walkways by sloping ramps at each corner.
 This allows easier access for wheelchair bowlers.
 Additionally wheelchair bowlers will usually bowl on either of the outside rinks of the green to allow them to use the extra space alongside these rinks to facilitate their movement from end to end during play.
 There is ramp access into the clubhouse, so wheelchair users are not excluded from enjoying themselves after the rigours of competition.
+As expected we also have a very spacious disability toilet close to our main entrance.

 The club is extremely pleased and proud to have Sarah Marshall as a member.
 Sarah is classified as a visually impaired bowler and her daily life is assisted by her guide dog, Willow, who will often be seen at the club lying patiently waiting her owner’s match to finish.